 However, joint training exposes more parameters and objectives to optimization.
 It requires substantial compute and balanced datasets containing text and multimodal examples.
 Multimodal updates can conflict with language-modeling behavior, so text-only regression measurement remains part of the training contract.

-After instruction tuning, many teams add a post-training stage focused on response quality, abstention, and safety.
-Direct Preference Optimization (DPO)[18] is one option, but it's not a universal third stage for multimodal systems.
-Depending on the product, teams may use supervised preference data, rejection sampling, RLHF, or task-specific evaluation loops instead.
+After instruction tuning, a system stack may add a post-training stage focused on response quality, abstention, and safety.
+Direct Preference Optimization (DPO)[17] is one option, but it's not a universal third stage for multimodal systems.
+Depending on the route, teams may use supervised preference data, rejection sampling, RLHF, or task-specific evaluation loops instead.

 If a multimodal model hallucinates image details, inspect encoder resolution, connector bottleneck, alignment data, and post-training separately.
-If required evidence never reaches the decoder, preference tuning cannot reconstruct it.
+If required evidence never reaches the decoder, preference tuning can't reconstruct it.

 Multimodal latency includes modality encoding and processing visual features inside the decoder.
 In early-fusion systems, that second cost can show up as a large prefill over visual tokens.
 In cross-attention systems, the prefix stays smaller, but each fusion block still attends over visual memory.
 Measure these components by route before choosing whether to compress inputs or optimize decode.
 PagedAttention-style serving makes large, irregular KV caches easier to manage under batching pressure[18].